ruskicoder/pdf-download-drive/pdf-download/README.md

 1. **Open a Google Drive folder** containing PDF files
 2. **Click the floating button** or extension icon
-3. **Click "Download All Files"**
+3. **Click "Download All Files in Folder"**
 4. The extension will:
-   - Scan all files in the current folder
+   - Use OCR to scan the entire folder for PDF files
+   - Automatically detect all filenames ending with .pdf
+   - Click on each file to open its preview
-   - Open each file in a background tab
+   - Download each file using the same process as single file download
-   - Generate high-quality PDFs
-   - Download them with proper names
-   - Close background tabs automatically
+   - Close preview and move to next file
+   - Continue until all PDF files are downloaded
+   - Show progress and status for each file

 ## How It Works

 ### PDF Generation Process

-1. **File Detection**: Scans Google Drive folder for PDF files
+1. **File Detection**: Uses OCR to scan the entire Google Drive folder interface for PDF files
+2. **Smart Filename Recognition**: Detects filenames ending with .pdf from visible text elements
+3. **Automated Clicking**: Simulates clicks on file elements using jQuery and native JavaScript events
-2. **Background Loading**: Opens each file in a hidden browser tab
+4. **Preview Loading**: Opens each file in Google Drive's preview mode
-3. **Image Extraction**: Finds all blob images (PDF pages) in the preview
+5. **Image Extraction**: Finds all blob images (PDF pages) in the preview
-4. **High-Quality Conversion**: Uses HTML5 Canvas to maintain full resolution
+6. **High-Quality Conversion**: Uses HTML5 Canvas to maintain full resolution
-5. **PDF Assembly**: Creates multi-page PDFs using jsPDF library
+7. **PDF Assembly**: Creates multi-page PDFs using jsPDF library
-6. **Smart Download**: Names files based on Google Drive titles
+8. **Smart Download**: Names files based on detected filenames from OCR scan

 ### Local Security